-Changes to our blog: making the leap to self hosted
+Changes to Hundredgivers blog: making the leap to self hosted

-This summer I had some help revamping my blog.
+This summer I had some help revamping the blog.
 I was hosting it with WordPress.com but running into limitations.
-To achieve a new vision – combining my blog with website and adding some new features – I made the big leap over to the self-hosted version, WordPress.org.
-I wanted to see if I could do the migration to self-hosted myself and after many hours and a steep learning curve I did it – but that’s another story… I also ended up bringing in a Web professional to redesign and make it pretty (thanks Erik!).
+To achieve a new vision – combining the blog with website and adding some new features – Hundredgivers made the leap over to the self-hosted version, WordPress.org.

-It turns out that WordPress.com is happy to port over followers to the self-hosted version but I don’t have access to your emails (although I found a few on your blogs – thanks).
-I’d really like to keep in touch with everyone and combine old friends with new friends into one convenient email system (MailChimp) and just send one email notification with each new post (if you opt in).
+It turns out that WordPress.com is happy to port over followers to the self-hosted version but I don’t have access to your emails.
+I’d really like to keep in touch with everyone and combine old friends with new into one convenient email system (MailChimp) and just send one email notification with each new post (if you opt in).
 In order to do this I’d like to ask you a favor.
 Would you please subscribe with your email to Hundredgivers blog?

 You’ll find the “subscribe” box here or on the right column of the blog…